Curriculum Overview

 Key Stage 4

-Our provision at KS4 follows a two year programme with students following a set of core academic courses.
-This core is supported by a range of optional GCSE or equivalent subjects.
-Within the combination of subjects available students will be expected to study one Humanities subjects (from Geography or History) and one MFL subject (from French or Spanish) where appropriate.
-PSHCE delivery continues at Key Stage 4.
+Our provision at KS4 follows a two year programme with students following a set of core courses all leading to a GCSE or equivalent qualification.
+This core is supported by a range of optional courses.
+Within the combination of subject’s available students will be expected to study one Humanities subject (from Geography or History) and one MFL subject (from French or Spanish).
+Personal Development delivery continues at Key Stage 4.

 Year 10